grame-cncm/faustwasm/README.md

 node scripts/faust2wasm.js test/organ1.dsp test/organ1 -poly -standalone
 ```
 will create a set of files: `icon.png`, `service-worker.js`, `manifest.json`, `index.js`, `dsp-module.wasm`, `dsp-meta.json`, `effect-module.wasm`, `effect-meta.json`, `index.html`, and the `faustwasm`, `faust-ui` folders in the `organ1` folder.

-To test, be sure to launch a local web server at the `test` folder level, then go inside `test\organ1` folder.

 #### Generate SVG Diagrams of a Faust DSP